-By signing this document, I agree to each of the assurances listed in Appendix C and further assure that:

-To the best of my knowledge and belief, all information and data included in this plan are true and correct.
+By signing this document, I agree to each of the assurances listed in Appendix further assure that: x C and To the best of my knowledge and belief, all information and data included in this plan are true and correct.
 Chief State School Officer or Authorized Representative (Printed Name) Dr. Penny Schwinn, Ph.D.
-Signature of Authorized SEA Representative Date: 6/7/21
+Signature of Authorized SEA Representative Date: 6/7/21 Tennes Ochum